 Description The TextArea is like a TextField, but for longer text input.
 So the TextArea supports a automatic wrap around which can be deactivated, when it is undesired.

 - Shows different TextArea demos

 - Shows a dialog demo with an TextArea

-- Show a form demo
+- · Show a form demo

-Here is a link to the API of the Widget: qx.ui.form.TextArea
+qx.ui.form.TextArea

 TextField The TextField widget is a classic GUI widget to edit text in a TextField.